 Dear Home-Ec 101,

-Well, I am probably the worst person when it comes to checking out-I did that literally for 2 years when my husband left me 3 years ago for almost a year.
-The result has been devastating I am constantly consumed by guilt and serious insomnia.
-I wasted two years of life and worst of all our autistic sons’ life as he did not get therapy to help him.
+Well, I am probably the worst person when it comes to checking out—I did that literally for two years when my husband left me three years ago for almost a year.
+The result has been devastating.
+I am constantly consumed by guilt and serious insomnia.
+I wasted two years of life and, worst of all, our autistic sons’ life as he did not get therapy to help him.

-I have not been able to clean our house effectively from all the clutter and it’s extremely dusty and showing signs of neglect everywhere.
-I absolutely cannot stand living like this but every time I want to start cleaning I am overwhelmed by the complete mess.
+I have not cleaned our house effectively from all the clutter, and it’s extremely dusty and showing signs of neglect everywhere.
+I absolutely cannot stand living like this, but every time I want to start cleaning, I am overwhelmed by the complete mess.
 No exaggeration to say that every counter, closet, cupboard, drawer, shelf, window, the surface seems uncleanable.
-The dust is so bad it is everywhere and I can clearly see particles floating in the air when it’s sunny.
-I have let the house go so badly that when I do want to clean it I don’t know how to start.
+The dust is so bad it is everywhere, and I can clearly see particles floating in the air when it’s sunny.
+I have let the house go so badly that I don’t know how to start when I do want to clean it.
 I know it’s truly horrible.
-Every time I dust it ends up looking like I just need to dust.
+Every time I dust, it ends up looking like I just need to dust.
 Literally just trying to dust our tv stand and end tables is awful.
-I am embarrassed but any suggestions on how to approach?
+I am embarrassed, but any suggestions on how to approach it?

 Dusty, dirty and daunted

 You cannot go back, but you can move forward.
 Spending time ruminating on the what-ifs steals from the present and future.
 I do know how hard that is, especially alone at night.